Gun laws in North Dakota: Concealed carry

 North Dakota is a "shall issue" state for concealed carry.
 The North Dakota Bureau of Criminal Investigation (BCI) shall issue a concealed weapon permit to a qualified applicant.
 The applicant must pass a written exam and submit an application to the local law enforcement agency, which conducts a local background check before forwarding the application to the BCI.
 The permit is valid for five years.
 A concealed weapon permit is required when transporting a loaded firearm in a vehicle.
 Concealed carry is not allowed in the part of an establishment that is set aside for the retail sale and consumption of alcoholic beverages.
 Concealed carry is allowed in the restaurant part of a liquor establishment if an individual under twenty-one years of age is not prohibited in that part of the establishment.
 Concealed carry is also not allowed, unless permitted by local law, at a school, church, sporting event, or public building.

 Constitutional concealed carry

 On March 23, 2017, a bill permitting constitutional carry was signed by Governor Doug Burgum.
 As of August 1, 2017, people carrying concealed without a concealed weapons license will need to carry a form of state-issued photo ID, must be a North Dakota resident for at least 1 year, must inform police about their handgun upon contact, and must not otherwise be prohibited from possessing a firearm by law.
 The existing concealed weapons licenses, Class 1 & 2, will continue to be available to allow cross state reciprocity.
 Open carry of a loaded handgun will still require a permit.
 Carrying in a vehicle was originally thought of as requiring a permit but Attorney General Wayne Stenehjem issued an opinion interpreting the law as allowing for constitutional carry within vehicles.
 This was codified in 2019.
+The residency requirement was removed in 2023.